wetryingtodorock/getblock-docs/en/rpc-service/etc/json-rpc/etc_eth_getBlockTransactionCountByHash.md

 ---
-title: etc:eth_getBlockTransactionCountByHash \[POST\]
+title: eth_getBlockTransactionCountByHash - Ethereum Classic
-description: Returns the number of transactions in the block matching the given blockhash.
+description: Example code for the eth_getBlockTransactionCountByHash json-rpc method. Сomplete guide on how to use eth_getBlockTransactionCountByHash json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters